 I watched The Midnight Sky 10 days after Greenland, and I’ve been thinking a lot about them; about these men’s responses to extinction level events and how sometimes the only way to cope with something that big is to focus on the personal.

 Both men – Clooney’s selfish Augustine and Butler’s unfaithful John Garrity – face an extinction level event, and both men are driven, in those final days, to seek out redemption and forgiveness, often from themselves.

 The differing responses may be down to the different type of cataclysm they are facing.
-Greenland‘s comet is unexpected (though you could argue NASA should have spotted it incoming a long time before it did) and out of the hands of the world’s population.
+Greenland‘s comet is unexpected and out of the hands of the world’s population.
 The Midnight Sky‘s is due, we are told, to a mistake by people (I haven’t read the book but maybe something to do with trying to fight off climate change?
 That would fit).

 So their guilt is different: Augustine’s is both personal and large-scale: his daughter who he has never met, and his contribution to the cataclysm by virtue of being a scientist himself (hubris is a terrible thing).
 In Greenland the guilt that drives John is only personal: he has betrayed his wife with another woman, and now has to leave behind friends and neighbours if he wants to save his family.

 Both are trying to save a child, though while John’s child Nathan is very real, Iris is not, or not in her young incarnation.
 She’s a figment of his imagination, or possibly the manifestation of the mind of a man whose body is shutting down as it dies.
 Both children give their fathers the impetus to continue, as they trudge on together.

 The Midnight Sky is currently streaming on Netflix.
 Greenland is available in digital in the US.
 It’s out in the UK in early 2021.